boredhuman/BakedIterators/README.md

 | PrimitiveArrayBenchmark.primitiveArrayBenchmark   | 64       | thrpt   | 3     | 2794514.215    | ±  1171577.691   | ops/s   |
 | ArrayListBenchmark.arrayListEnchancedForLoop      | 64       | thrpt   | 3     | 2682274.981    | ±  1205079.793   | ops/s   |

+The different flavours of array baker all seem to have the same performance and therefore will not have their own table of results.
+Although this may not be true for all JVMs.